 Thirty one single fetus pregnancies at high risk for preterm delivery who were admitted to the obstetrics unit of Imam Sajjad hospital, Yasuj from August 2010 to December 2011 with 26-34 weeks gestation were enrolled into the study.
 Six of these patients were excluded from the analysis due to spontaneous delivery prior to completion of all the examinations or incomplete data.
 The median age was 19-42 years.
-The main indication for hospital admission and steroid use was third trimester vaginal bleeding, previous preterm delivery, uterine anomaly and false labor due to other risk factors of preterm labor.
+The main indication for hospital admission and steroid use was third trimester vaginal bleeding, previous preterm delivery, uterine anomaly and false labor due to urinary infection.
 Usually, any patient who was admitted to the hospital with a gestational age of less than 34 weeks received steroids.
-Informed written consent was obtained from all patients.
-Before baseline examination, an ultrasonography examination was performed for the biometry and estimated fetal weight.
+Informed written consent was obtained from all Before patients. baseline examination, ultrasonography examination was performed for the biometry and estimated fetal weight.
 All of the examinations were done after breakfast at 8-12 midday to control the fetal circadian rhythm.
 The gestational age was calculated based on the last menstrual period (LMP) which agreed with the second trimester ultrasonography examination.

-Some of the patients who had received medication such as magnesium sulfate and narcotic were excluded from the study because it might interfere with the biophysical profile and Doppler studies.
-One person carried out all the examinations).
-Sampling of both arteries was performed at the lowest practical incident angle.
+Karyotypic suspicion of medication of magnesium sulfate and narcotic analgesics that might interfere with the biophysical profile and Doppler studies were excluded from the study.
+All of the examination was carried out by one person.
+Both arteries were sampled at the lowest feasible incident angle.

-The patients who were included in the study received two doses of 12 mg betamethasone, 24 hours apart).
+After completion of the base line examination (0) the patients who were eligible for the study received two doses of 12 mg betamethasone, 24 hours apart.
 BPP scores and Doppler flow velocimetry wave forma of umbilical and middle cerebral artery were performed at 0 and 48 hours after the first dose of betamethasone administration.
-If the initial biophysical profile scores were equal or higher than 8, the fetuses were included.
+Fetuses were included if their initial biophysical profile scores were equal to or higher than 8.

-Each component of the biophysical profile, including fetal movement, fetal tone, fetal breathing, amniotic fluid volume and fetal heart rate tracing (non stress test) was given a score of 0 or 2 points.
-The fetal heart rate tracing was obtained before the biophysical profile and interpreted as reassuring or nonreassuring.
+0 or 2 points were assigned for each component of the biophysical profile, the non stress test, fetal movement, fetal tone, breathing movements and amniotic fluid volume.
+Fetal heart rate tracing was recorded daily for 30 min before the biophysical profile was obtained and evaluated and interpreted as reassuring or non-reassuring as proposed by ACOG.

-Instantly after scoring of the biophysical profile, Doppler studies were carried out.
-Certain indices such as the peak systolic velocity, pulsatility index (PI), resistance index (RI), S/D ratios were achieved for the middle cerebral artery and the umbilical artery.
+Doppler studies were performed immediately after the biophysical profile scores.
+Peak systolic velocity, pulsatility index (PI), resistance index (RI), S/D ratios of both the middle cerebral and umbilical arteries were obtained.